taonix/JavaUtils/README.md

 # JavaUtils

-> Hello !
+Hello everyone !
 Welcome to JavaUtils !
 A simple java class for your all projects !

 **FAQ :**